You are here

 • A collaboration with Brooklyn Rider, featuring Schubert’s String Quintet (August 13).

-A Tanglewood tradition, James Taylor and his All-Star Band will perform two concerts in the Shed, followed by fireworks on July 4.
-Tickets are already on sale at Tanglewood.org.
+A Tanglewood tradition, James Taylor and his All-Star Band performed two concerts in the Shed, followed by fireworks on July 4.

 Thirteen-time GRAMMY winner Bonnie Raitt will bring her iconic blues and folk sound to the Shed to conclude the 2025 festival.

 With over 100 performances in the Koussevitzky Music Shed, Ozawa Hall, and the Linde Center for Music and Learning, Tanglewood is a summer destination like no other.
-Tickets go on sale March 6 at Tanglewood.org or by calling 888-266-1200.
+Tickets are available at Tanglewood.org or by calling 888-266-1200.

 Don’t miss your chance to experience world-class music in one of the most beautiful settings in the country!